alpacahq/user-docs/content/api-documentation/api-v2/market-data/streaming.md

 }
 {{< /snippet >}}

-Once the authentication is done, send a `listen` messsge to start receiving the messages for the channels you want to receive.
+Once the authentication is done, send a `listen` message to start receiving the messages for the channels you want to receive.

 {{< snippet >}}